Contact CAOS Conflict Management on 020 3371 7507

 Our training gives a clear set of Philosophies, Principles, skills and approaches for the trainee to draw upon as a foundation for their Conflict Coaching practice.

-We provide post-course practice support for a low cost monthly subscription as well as a personal web page to refer clients to and publicise your practice.
+We provide post-course practice support for free as well as a personal web page, subject to certain reflective practice requirements being fulfilled.
+This can be used to refer clients to and publicise your practice.

 "I have found the support sessions with Alan to be invaluable.
 I left both courses (conflict coaching and mediation) confident in my ability to practise the skills and principles.